 Conclusion

-So if we measure the waveform of the voltage of the neutral point in the motor, then it is possible to predict the few types of the faults like R winding open, Y winding open, B winding open, R phase to ground fault, Y phase to ground fault, or B phase to ground fault.
+So if we measure the waveform of the voltage of the neutral point in the motor, then it is possible to predict a few types of faults like R winding open, Y winding open, B winding open, R phase to ground fault, Y phase to ground fault, or B phase to ground fault.
 The waveform of the voltage at the neutral point of the motor will be different for different faults.

 Voltage measurement of the neutral point of the motor